Sslaxx/Godot_Sonic_Engine/Docs/Design/Overview.md

 ## Level Design

 The basic design for levels (zones) places them in two acts, one after the other, in the same level (ala Sonic 3/K).
 Levels should be able to tell the engine what will happen, what music will play, and so on during normal (basic) gameplay.
+Developer(s) will need to implement scripted events, music and so on in levels in a way that suits them.

 ## Control Scheme